-that could be made from only the easiest-to-synthesise precursors.
+scoring methods that would remove 99% of all precursor combinations, leaving the 1% of precursors with the lowest synthetic difficulty values remaining.
+By using this approach, we hoped to identify any novel and previously undiscovered POCs with promising properties that could be made from only the easiest-to-synthesise precursors.
 As precursor synthesis is much more cost- and time-intensive than our POC screening workflow, 1% was chosen as a cut-off to maximise the chance that the precursors could be synthesised or are commercially available.
-The final cut-off thresholds were: 0.12 for the MPScore, 0.48 for the SCScore, and 0.18 for the SAScore.
+The final cut-off thresholds were: 0.21 for the MPScore, 0.48 for the SAScore, and 0.18 for the SCScore.
 Precursor combinations with synthetic difficulty scores greater than these values were defined as too difficult-to-synthesise and disregarded.
 Combinations with scores less-than or equal-to these values were carried forwards for POC construction and further computational analysis.